Data Analysis with Python: Basics (2025 Guide)

 DataFrame

-A tabular data structure in pandas with labeled columns and rows, used for most analysis tasks.
+A tabular data structure in pandas with labeled columns and rows.

 EDA

-Exploratory data analysis: profiling and exploration to understand quality, distributions, and relationships before decisions or modeling.
+Exploratory data analysis: profiling quality, distributions, and relationships before decisions or modeling.

 Missingness

-The amount and pattern of missing values in a dataset.
-Important because it can bias results.
+The amount and pattern of missing values in a dataset; it can bias results.

 Groupby

-A pandas operation that splits data into groups by key(s) and applies aggregations (sum, mean, count) to compute KPIs.
+A pandas operation that groups data and applies aggregations to compute KPIs.

 Join / Merge

-Combining two tables using key columns.
-Incorrect keys can duplicate data and inflate metrics.
+Combining tables using keys; incorrect keys can duplicate data and inflate totals.

 Outlier

-A value far from the typical range.
-It can be an error or a meaningful rare event that should be investigated.
+A value far from the typical range; it can be an error or meaningful signal.

 Reproducibility

-The ability to rerun the analysis from raw inputs to the same outputs using the same code and dependencies.
+The ability to rerun the analysis from raw inputs to the same outputs using the same code.

 Found this useful?
 Share this guide: